 This Olive Garden Fettuccine Alfredo recipe is thick, creamy, and better than the restaurant chain!
 It’s hard to believe that the best Alfredo sauce simmers to perfection in just 20 minutes!

 The best thing about this family favorite is the simple ingredients and the fact that this easy dinner idea is ready in 30 minutes!
 It took a long time to take a good alfredo sauce and turn it into something better than Olive Garden’s alfredo sauce recipe.
-Now the whole family loves staying at home for a night in with their copycat side salad, pull apart garlic bread, the popular pasta dish, and a thick slice of cheesecake to top the night off!
-If you want the chicken version, try my copycat Olive Garden chicken alfredo recipe instead.
+Now the whole family loves staying at home for a night in with an Italian side salad, pull apart garlic bread, the popular pasta dish, and a thick slice of classic cheesecake to top the night off!
+If you want the chicken version, try my grilled chicken alfredo recipe instead.

 Italian-inspired nights are the best!
-Some of our other favorites are making pasta from scratch with quick marinara, fried raviolis, homemade cannoli (or cannoli dip), and the viral TikTok crockpot chicken recipe made with the OG dressing.
-You can also use this same sauce recipe and pair it with cheese tortellini as another easy recipe.
+Some of our other favorites are making pasta from scratch with our favorite marinara sauce recipe, fried raviolis, and homemade cannoli (or cannoli dip).
+You can also use this same sauce recipe and pair it with homemade tortellini as another easy recipe.

 - fettuccine noodles – the thick sauce sticks really well to longer pasta.

 - unsalted butter – if you used salted you may need less at the end.

 - fresh garlic cloves – you can also use store-bought minced garlic.
 In a pinch, add a few dashes of garlic powder.